sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/welcome.md

   - What outcomes are you hoping to get out of this workshop?
 - Survey of direct AI usage
 - What I hope to get out this workshop
-  - Start requirements for a FOLIO `mod-ai`
+  - Start requirements for a FOLIO `edge-ai`
   - Gauge interest in follow-up activities